 - Benefits of passive design models

 - Last half hour reserved for live Q&A

-The Energy Center of Wisconsin is an Authorized Provider for the International Association for Continuing Education and Training (IACET) and is committed to developing quality learning activities.
-You will receive .1 Continuing Education Units for attending this training.
+- The Energy Center of Wisconsin is an Authorized Provider for the International Association for Continuing Education and Training (IACET) and is committed to developing quality learning activities.
+You will receive 0.1 Continuing Education Units for viewing this webinar.

 To receive credit, you must pay $49 and pass a 10 question quiz.

 If you have any technical questions please visit our guidelines for viewing online courses page.